NUMBERS 28

 It is not limited to public assembly.
 It was morning and evening in the type, and it is not less frequent in the antitype.
 And every time we thus "offer unto God the voice of thanksgiving," it is required that we do so with the mental discernment of the slain lamb of the antitype.

-That is, we are required to have Christ crucified before our minds as the basis of our permitted approach--not as an innocent substitute on whom our punishment has been inflicted, but as a representative perfect elder brother, in whom God's righteous dealing with silt has been exhibited, for our humble endorsement that the way of mercy may be open for healing--in forgiveness and deliverance.
+That is, we are required to have Christ crucified before our minds as the basis of our permitted approach--not as an innocent substitute on whom our punishment has been inflicted, but as a representative perfect elder brother, in whom God's righteous dealing with sin has been exhibited, for our humble endorsement that the way of mercy may be open for healing--in forgiveness and deliverance.

 With the two lambs to be offered "day by day for a continual burnt offering"-